scality/core-ui/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launch the test runner in the interactive watch mode.
 It will generate test snapshots by using Storybook Storyshot add-on.
 You have to run all the tests and update all snapshots before each commit.

 ### `npm run build`

-Builds the app for production to the `dist` folder.
+Build the app for production to the `dist` folder.
 In this folder, you will find all components, icons and themes.

 ### `npm run storybook`